Methylphenidate (Ritalin) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Aftercare groups provide social support, learning opportunities, and clinical support for people in recovery who are facing challenging circumstances or who need help adjusting to sober life after rehab.

 If you’re addicted to prescription stimulants like Ritalin, all hope is not lost.
-There are many different types of addiction treatment programs that can help you stop using for good and start living a life you can be proud of.
+There are many different types of Ritalin treatment programs that can help you stop using for good and start living a life you can be proud of.
 Call (512) 605-2955 to speak with an admissions specialist at Nova Recovery Center today for more information.

 100% Confidential Guarantee